Broski-AC/project-scavenger-hunt/README.md

 `npm install react-router-dom`

-may also need to be installed, although it is initially not imported into any of the files
+may also need to be installed, although it is initially not imported into any of the files.

+If you wish to use axios, you may need to run

+`npm install axios`

+in the root of the project.

 ## Running the app